6. Tuple Tables¶

 commit

-If we want the error message to contain additional information about the constraint violation, we can insert other triples with the rdfox:ConstraintViolation instance in the subject postion into the default graph, for exmaple:
+If we want the error message to contain additional information about the constraint violation, we can insert other triples with the rdfox:ConstraintViolation instance in the subject postion into the default graph, for example:

 begin